Movatterモバイル変換

 Description

-The members of the fictional halflingrace are often depicted as similar tohumans except about half as tall, and are not quite as stocky as the similarly sizeddwarves.
-Similar to the depiction ofhobbits in the works ofJ.
-R. R. Tolkien, which are sometimes called halflings, they have slightlypointed ears, their feet are covered with curly hair with leathery soles, and they tend to be portrayed as stealthy and lucky.
+Halflings are often depicted as similar tohumans except about half as tall, and are not quite as stocky as the similarly sizeddwarves.
+They have slightlypointed ears along with leathery-soled feet which are covered with curly hair.
+They tend to be portrayed as stealthy and lucky.

 Etymology